az-aks

 CAVEATS

 Stopping a cluster deallocates compute resources but retains cluster configuration; you are not charged for compute during this time.
-Upgrading Kubernetes version is a one-way operation.
-Get-credentials overwrites existing kubeconfig entries by default; use --overwrite-existing or --file to control this.
+Upgrading Kubernetes version is a one-way operation. get-credentials overwrites existing kubeconfig entries by default; use --overwrite-existing or --file to control this.
+The command invoke subcommand can run commands on private clusters.

 HISTORY